rollkit/docs/docs/tutorials/local-da-devnet.md

 We'll need `jq` later, so install it!
 :::

-Then run this to display in a prettier format:
+Then run this to prettify the result:

 ```bash
 curl -X GET http://0.0.0.0:26659/balance | jq